csc-training/GenieWebApp.jl/docs/src/openshift/deploying-manually-to-container-platform.md

-# Deploying to Container Cloud using OpenShift
+# Deploying Manually to Container Platform
 !!! info
     These instructions are written for Rahti with **OKD3**.
 The instructions need to be updated once **OKD4** is released.